HVM276/credit-card-data-analysis/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please fork the repo, make your changes, and submit a PR.
+Open to contributions!
+Please fork the repo and raise a pull request.

 ---

 ## 📬 Contact

-For questions or feedback, connect via [LinkedIn](https://www.linkedin.com/in/h-v-m-) or raise an issue.
+For any questions or suggestions, connect via [LinkedIn](https://www.linkedin.com/in/your-profile) or raise an issue.